View Current

 Top of Page

-(25) UOW Honorary Awards and Titles may be approved and conferred posthumously at the discretion of the University Council.
+(27) UOW Honorary Awards may be approved and conferred posthumously at the discretion of the University Council.

 Top of Page

-(27) Honorary titles and awards must be conferred within three years of Council's approval.
+(29) Honorary awards must be conferred within three (3) years of Council's approval.
 Awards not conferred within this timeframe will lapse unless Council resolves to the contrary in relation to that person.

 Top of Page